Centre of Dance

 8. Is the Pointe class available to recreational dancers?

-Pointe will be available to recreational dancers aged 13-17 with previous Contemporary and/or Ballet experience, and will be on Wednesdays from 7-8pm.
-Recreational dancers admitted into Pointe must also register for the Senior / Intermediate Ballet class (Wednesdays, 6-7pm) to properly maintain their dance training.
-Registration in additional classes is an asset!
+Recreational dancers admitted into Pointe are required to register for the Senior / Intermediate Ballet class to properly maintain their dance training.
+Registration in additional classes is strongly recommended!

 9. Where are you located?